TomD0wning/DataStructuresAndAlgorithms/Recursion.md

 ## Towers of Hanoi

 The towers of hanoi is a prime example of where recursion can make solving a problem simpler and more straight forward than without.
-To solve this with recursion, n

 ```python
 def move(x,y):